 Often, choices appear obvious.
 Do we spend more on equipment or personnel?
-Is our data processing equipment at the end of its working life expectancy or not?
+Is our communications equipment at the end of its working life expectancy or not?
 In other instances, the alternatives are not always self-evident.
-It is not always an A or not-A choice.
-In later chapters, we will examine how to conduct environmental scans and SWOT (strengths, weaknesses, opportunities and threats) analyses.
+It is not an A or not-A choice.
+In later chapters, we will examine how to conduct environmental scans and SWOT analyses.
 These are relatively formal procedures that systematically review what others have done or might do in similar circumstances.

 Before resorting to those approaches, however, several more modest ways exist to generate alternatives.
-You might want to consider the following options.
+You might want to consider the following options: